-- These are very thorough assessments with extensive exploration of sensitivity runs to evaluate model assumptions. - Both assessment models are relatively parsimonious, which is a reasonable approach given the assessment data available and the exploitation histories of the stocks. - Both assessment models appear to be mature and stable enough for an update assessment the next time that they are assessed.
+- These are very thorough assessments with extensive exploration of sensitivity runs to evaluate model assumptions. - The models incorporate a wide range of disparate data in a unified framework. - The parameterization of both assessment models seems appropriate given the data available and the stock's exploitation history. - Both assessment models appear to be mature and stable enough for an update assessment the next time that they are assessed.
 A full assessment would be required if a significant new source of information became available, such as an absolute biomass estimate from a survey.